shreyaCoding225/Space-Explorer/README.md

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
 ![NASA](https://img.shields.io/badge/NASA-blue?style=for-the-badge&logo=nasa)

 A comprehensive exploration portal that integrates multiple NASA Open APIs to provide real-time astronomical data, planetary imagery, and celestial tracking.
 This project serves as a centralized hub for space enthusiasts to monitor the cosmos through live data streams.

+Explore the Cosmos in Real-Time. > https://space-explorer-4a1y.onrender.com/ **Note**: This project is hosted on a free instance.
+If the link takes a moment to load, the server is just waking up!

 ---